VoltDB/voltdb-client-python/examples/README.md

 You will need to copy voltdbclient.py to the examples directory for the examples to run.

+The examples require that the command 'python3' points to Python 3.6 or later.
+We use 'python3' rather than the bare 'python' command to ensure we use the appropriate version.
+The VoltDB client library no longer supports Python version 2.

 # Hello World

 First, follow the instructions in the VoltDB kit's doc/tutorials/helloworld